cdn1864257-crypto/LuxioRectify/replit.md

 - **Image Management**: The `copy-images.js` script syncs product images from `attached_assets/` to `frontend/public/attached_assets/`

 ### Getting Started in Replit
-1. The project is pre-configured with all dependencies installed
+1. ✅ **Setup Complete**: All dependencies have been installed (root and frontend packages)
+2. ✅ **Workflow Configured**: Development server automatically starts both backend (port 3001) and frontend (port 5000)
-2. Click the "Run" button to start the development server
+3. Click the "Run" button to start the development server
-3. The application will be available in the webview
+4. The application will be available in the webview at port 5000
-4. To deploy: Click the "Deploy" button for production hosting
+5. To deploy: Click the "Deploy" button for production hosting (configured for autoscale deployment)

+### Replit Setup Status (October 4, 2025)
+- ✅ Frontend dependencies installed (334 packages)
+- ✅ Vite dev server configured with `host: '0.0.0.0'` and `allowedHosts: true`
+- ✅ Workflow configured to run `npm run dev` on port 5000
+- ✅ Deployment configured for autoscale with build and serve commands
+- ✅ Product images synced from `attached_assets/` to `frontend/public/`
+- ✅ Application running successfully on webview
+- ⚠️ Optional: Configure environment variables in Secrets for full functionality (auth, payments, emails)

 ### Environment Variables
 The application requires several environment variables for full functionality, including `MONGODB_URI`, `JWT_SECRET`, `ENCRYPTION_KEY` (critical for production), `SMTP_HOST`, `SMTP_PORT`, `SMTP_USER`, `SMTP_PASS`, `EMAIL_FROM`, `ADMIN_EMAIL`, `MAXELPAY_MERCHANT_ID`, and `MAXELPAY_API_KEY`.